 To me, it seemed as if I was the only mom walking a stroller around the mall without a husband.
 My ex-husband was already remarried and had a new baby on the way.
 On my end, I had money problems, self-esteem problems, anger problems, and a full-blown “poor me” mindset problem.
 My shame made it impossible for me to look into our child’s eyes.
 I was too busy trying to survive.

-Months later, as the self-pity fog began to lift, I found myself wondering what I wanted to teach my child about her dad leaving.
+Months later, as the self-pity fog began to lift, I wondered what I wanted to teach my child about her dad leaving.
 It was probably my first sane clarity moment since the separation.

-After I began to only focus on my life, I knew I needed to find a job and childcare, as well as prepare our child for preschool.
-Instead of continuing to worry, I needed to switch gears and do something.
-Taking directed action helps you walk through your fears one step at a time.
+After I began focusing only on my life, I knew I needed to find a job and childcare and prepare our child for preschool.
+Instead of worrying, I needed to switch gears and do something.
+Direct action helps you walk through your fears one step at a time.

-I found courage through making our child and her needs my singular focus.
+I found courage by making our child; she needs my singular focus.
 Focusing only on our child seemed shocking because I had never done it before.
 My focus had always been on our family as a whole.
-I was amazed at how resilient I became, especially since I was “winging it” as a single parent.
-The best decision I made was to stop living emotionally in “victimhood” and choosing instead to be a role model for our child.
+I was amazed at how resilient I became since I was “winging it” as a single parent.
+My best decision was to stop living emotionally in “victimhood” and choose instead to be a role model for our child.

-My confidence grew because of the conscious decisions I made for living a life of my own.
-I was smart enough to not over-expose our child to people I dated.
+My confidence grew because of my conscious decision to live my own life.
+I was smart enough not to over-expose our child to people I dated.
 I reserved dating for when our child was at her father’s house.
 I created a happy, joyous, and stable home environment without people coming in and out of our lives.

 My daughter, Hara, lovingly calls those years some of our best years together.
 She is now thirty years old.

-Some “higher power” had to be watching over me because I was clueless when I first began my single parent journey.
-All I knew is that I desperately needed to get a job.
+Some “higher power” had to be watching over me because I was clueless when I first began my single-parent journey.
+All I knew was that I desperately needed to get a job.

 3 Single Parenting Lessons I Learned: